Introducing the South West Coast Path

 If surfing is not your thing, the route brings far more than waves, with golden sand beaches contrasting with the rugged cliff faces, you will witness mother nature at its finest.
 For the historians, transport back in time, passing Bronze Age castles, abandoned mines and holy wells along your journey.

-Finishing in the cobbled streets of St Ives, meander through the art galleries and independent stores before embarking on the next section of the South West Trail.
+Finishing in the cobbled streets of St Ives, meander through the art galleries and independent stores before embarking on the next section of the South West Coastal Path.

 Hugging the most westerly point of England, many believe Land’s End is both the start and the end of Great Britain.
 Here you will start to witness the contrast between the powerful waves that dominate the North coast, before moving to the tranquil, turquoise waters of the south coast.